Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Warrior Poet: Everything he says sounds like a fancy, if morbid religious sermon.

 - Weak, but Skilled: Silver says that as far as the Nine Demon Gates go, he's not particularly dangerous in a fight.
 His true talent lies in his necromancy abilities, which alone makes him an invaluable member of the team.
+Furthermore, his enormous speed combined with his intangibility made him the most difficult Tartaros demon to damage for the Fairy Tail wizards at least until Juvia deliberately let herself be absorbed by him.

 - You Will Not Evade Me: After Wendy and Lucy try escape from him using Happy' and Charles' Max Speed, he reappears in a corridor just in front of them.
 However, Gray foils his stand.